jarmokivekas/hotosm-activation-gis-resources/README.md

 uMap is quick and easy to use tool for sharing geodata.

-- Give validatos exlicit areas of interest to validate, uMap has built-in josm remote and iD launcher.
+- Give validators explicit areas of interest to validate, uMap has built-in josm remote and iD launcher.
 - display all Tasking Manager projects for an activation in one map.
 - display areas where pre-made exports are available
 - display data that can be automatically update on the backend (see below)